EnigmaVSSUT/EnigmaCMS-Backend/README.md

 4. `pip install --upgrade pip`		-> get upgraded to pip3
 5. `pip install -r requirements.txt`	-> Thereafter install all the packages as per the reqirements.txt

+## Opening django shell to visualize the data (Linux and MacOS)
+1. `python manage.py shell_plus --notebook`		-> Install the django_extensions, IPython and notebook libraries

 ## Setting up the environment (Windows)
 _Always make sure you have python 3 and are using virtualenv to install and manage your packages_